Reviewed by Oct 05, 2020| Updated on

 Alternatively, the money-weighted return rate (MWRR) includes the size and timing of cash flows, making it an effective measure for portfolio returns that have received deposits, dividend reinvestments, interest payments, or withdrawals.
 The money-weighted return equals the internal rate of return, where the net present value is zero.

-The average return tells an investor or analysts about the past returns for a stock or security.
+The average return tells an investor or analyst about the past returns for a stock or security.
 Also, it informs about the returns from a portfolio of companies.
 It is not identical to an annualised return.
 The average return is without compounding.

 The simple average of returns is an easy calculation, but it is not very accurate.
 For more accurate returns calculations, analysts and investors also frequently use the geometric mean or money-weighted return.